Discover how far your travel money can take you.

 Frequent flyer credit cards

-As well as earning you points for your everyday spending, many frequent flyer credit cards offer travel perks such as airport lounge passes, travel insurance and concierge services.
+As well as earning you points for your everyday spending, many Air New Zealand Airpoints credit cards offer travel perks such as airport lounge passes, travel insurance and concierge services.
 If you get a new frequent flyer card, you could also earn thousands of bonus points to help pay for your next trip.
 There are also some top-tier frequent flyer cards that offer flight or travel vouchers you can put towards the cost of your next trip.
 As with other credit cards, remember to check the rates and fees, so you know how much it will cost to use the card in New Zealand and overseas.